ROCm/HIP/docs/reference/c++_support.rst

 The C++11 standard introduced many new features.
 These features are supported in HIP device code, with some notable omissions.
 The most significant is the lack of concurrency support on the device.
 This is because the HIP device concurrency model fundamentally differs from the C++ model used on the host side.
-For example, it is not necessary or possible to start a new thread on the device.
+For example, it's not necessary or possible to start a new thread on the device.

 Certain features have restrictions and clarifications.
 For example, any functions using